 If a co-borrower does not intend to live in the property, then she or he is usually required to submit a separate loan application while if both co-borrowers plan to occupy the property they are typically only required to submit a single, joint application.
 Either way, the personal, financial and credit information provided by both borrowers is generally the same.

 Additionally, in both scenarios, all borrowers are legally responsible for the mortgage even if one does not plan to live in the property.
-This financial obligation also applies if the non-occupant co-borrower does not hold an ownership stake in the property being financed.
+This financial obligation also applies if the non-occupant co-borrower does not hold an ownership stake in the property being financed -- which is technically called a co-signer.
 In short, if you are listed as a borrower on a mortgage note, you are responsible for repaying the loan whether you live in or own the property or not.

-For example, if a parent wants to be a co-borrower for a child but not live in the property being financed, then the monthly mortgage or rent payment the parent makes for the home they live in is counted as a debt expense along with the parent's other payments for debts such as credit cards and car, personal and student loans.
-In this scenario, the applicants need to collectively earn enough monthly gross income to afford the payments on two homes -- the property the parent lives in and the property the child is buying -- as well as their combined personal debt expenses.
+For example, if a parent wants to be a co-borrower for a child but not live in the property being financed, then the monthly mortgage or rent payment for the home the parent lives in is counted as a debt expense in the primary borrower's application along with the parent's other payments for credit cards and car, personal and student loans.
+This effectively means that collectively the applicants need to earn enough monthly gross income to afford the payments on two homes -- the property the parent lives in and the property the child is buying -- as well as their combined personal debt expenses.

 So if a non-occupant co-borrower has relatively low income and high monthly debt expenses, including their housing payment, they may actually be detrimental to the primary applicant's ability to qualify for the mortgage.
 In some cases, the primary borrower may qualify for a smaller loan amount or may not be approved for the mortgage.